F5Networks/f5-nfv-solutions/supported/plugins/f5-ric-plugin/v0.4/README.md

 ## Use F5-ric-plugin-0.4
-This is the initial version of the Resource Information Collector plugin, enabling  utility metric colleciton and report generation.
+This is the initial version of the Resource Information Collector plugin, enabling utility resource collection and report generation.
 This version deploys the following blueprint versions:

  - Gi LAN version 1.X
  - Gi Firewall 1.X